 - Ignores the Quality of benefits

-Value maximization goal considers that managers should take decisions that maximize the value of the firm, which is total of the firm.
+Value maximization goal considers that managers should take decisions that maximize the value of the firm, which is a total of the firm.
 The value of a firm is the total of the market value of equity and the market value of debt.
-Debt holders have fixed claim to the firm.
-So if value of the firm is maximized, the market value of equity will increase.
-Thus, maximizing firm’s value is consistent to maximizing stock price or maximizing shareholder wealth.
+Debt holders have fixed claims to the firm.
+So if the value of the firm is maximized, the market value of equity will increase.
+Thus, maximizing the firm’s value is consistent with maximizing stock price or maximizing shareholder wealth.

 - It is a clear goal